 Find Sofra Bakery at 1 Belmont Street in Cambridge, MA.

-Best known for their giant cookies, Levain Bakery opened their first New England location just this year.
+Best known for their giant cookies, Levain Bakery opened their first New England location just last year.
 And it’s safe to say we’re obsessed: with a crispy outside and a soft inside, these cookies are 6 ounces of deliciousness.
 In addition to cookies, Levain Bakery’s menu also includes cinnamon butter brioche, loaf cakes such as banana chocolate chip loaf, breads, and coffee selections.

-Find Levain Bakery at 180 Newbury Street.
+Find Levain Bakery at 180 Newbury Street

 Find Pon de Joy at 1 Brighton Ave. in Allston.